A comprehensive introduction to DNS and BIND.

 DNS & BIND Fundamentals is a comprehensive introduction to DNS and BIND.
 In-depth lectures cover DNS concepts in detail, as well as how DNS is implemented in today’s Internet.
-Practical experience is gained through twenty hands-on labs, which each student runs on his or her own server, which we provide.
+Practical experience is gained through many hands-on labs, which each student runs on his or her own server, which we provide.

 While, implementation details are specific to BIND, the course’s theory, and the practical skills gained in the labs, are applicable to all DNS systems.